simcoder/map-api/README.md

 ## Getting Started with a machine with Docker

 to run project simply run `docker-compose up` from the root of this project.

-** my asumption here is that you are runnind Docker for Mac I am not sure if Docker for windows have docker-compose as part of the installation.
+** I've only tested this with Docker for Mac..
+I beleive Docker for Windows should have docker-compose too.

 ## Getting Started with a machine without Docker